t-kramer/comfortSIM/README.md

 ## About the Package

-comfortSIM will be Python package to calculate and visualise spatial thermal comfort in buildings.
+comfortSIM will be a Python package to calculate and visualise spatial thermal comfort in buildings.
 I am currently in the process of cleaning and organizing locally written code and moving it over to this repository.
+Please reach out if you want to contribute or have suggestions for improvement and future directions.

 <!-- [![Tool Banner](link-to-your-banner-image)](link-to-your-banner-image) -->